The best keyboard cleaner is essential whether you're eating at your desk or just playing games in your spare time.

 As MiracleSpray Cleaner is specifically designed to be used with technology, it’s anti-static to avoid any shorting of circuits.
 Plus, it won’t cause any damage to your screen and surfaces, as long as you’re careful and wipe gently.

 Another perk of this cleaning spray is that a microfibre cloth is included with it, so you don’t have to fish out any extra to buy one.
 It is advisable that you use this cloth to wipe your electronics to avoid scratches, hence why we think it's such a great pick as it comes with one already.

 Finding the best keyboard cleaner can often lead to a ton of questions.
 Don't worry though, we've answered some of the most commonly asked queries right here.

 Is a keyboard cleaner worth it?

-In our humble opinion, we'd say that a keyboard cleaner is definitely worth it for the purposes of maintaining the state of your peripherals and keeping them clean.
+We'd say that a keyboard cleaner is definitely worth it for the purposes of maintaining the state of your peripherals and ensuring they function correctly.

 Is cleaning gel good for keyboards?

-In short, yes.
 Cleaning gel is arguably one of the most efficient and easiest ways of keeping your keyboard clean.
-This is because you can shape it to fit neatly any gap you need to get clean, and it'll easily pick up dust and debris.
-It's also reusable for a good while and won't lose any of its stickiness, which is also mighty convenient.
+This is because you can shape it to fit neatly in any gap you need to clean, and it'll easily pick up dust and debris.
+It's also reusable for a good while before losing its stickiness, which is also mighty convenient.